Hijack the Seas: Tsunami

 And pulled out yet another leaf.

-“How did you do that?”
-Enid breathed as if I’d just performed the world’s greatest magic trick.
+“How did you do that?” she breathed as if I’d just performed the world’s greatest magic trick.

 “I didn’t.
 There used to be a great oak down that way,” I nodded at the far end of the concourse.
-The fire had been worse in that area, blackening everything, but the canopy of spreading limbs would have been hard to miss.
-“The witches who lived here could make seats for themselves by spilling water on a platform they’d caused to grow throughout the hollow trunk.
-They just pulled them up from the wood, like plucking mushrooms,” I told her, showing her with my hand.
+“The witches who lived here could make seats for themselves by spilling water on a living platform they’d caused to grow inside the hollow trunk.
+They just pulled them up from the wood, like plucking mushrooms,” I showed her with my hand.
 “It was some kind of spell—”

 Pritkin said a word I didn’t know, but I guessed Enid did as her eyes got big.